ToKiNoBug/HeuristicFlow/docs/Genetic/NSGA2.md

 ```
 This struct is used to store nondomainance sorting-related informations in select operation.
 A pointer to this struct, `infoUnit*`, has access to every information to a gene.

+There's several sorting by according to different attribute, thus a vector of `infoUnit*` is widely used when sorting.

+1. `isSelected` marks whether a gene is selected to form the next generation.
+2. `sortIdx` marks which objective sorting is according to.
+3. `domainedByNum` means the number of genes in previous that strong domainates this gene. **Value 0 means it's a member of the pareto front.**
+4. `iterator` is a `std::list<Gene>::iterator` to a gene.
+5. `congestion` stores the partial congestion in each objective.
+That's why it has the same type with fitness(`std::array<double,ObjNum>`) but it's not a fitness value.

+   **Mention that when composing congestion, the first element of `congestion` is occupied to store the total congestion and other elements aren't used.**

 <br>

 ## Member details